desireevl/awesome-quantum-computing/README.md

 ## Learning

+- [Learn Quantum Computation using Qiskit](http://community.qiskit.org/textbook) - An open-source textbook covering quantum algorithms and showing how to run them on real hardware using Qiskit.
+Also covers prerequisites.
+- [Coding with Qiskit video series](https://www.youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY) - YouTube video series showing how to write quantum algorithms
 - [An Interactive Introduction to Quantum Computing](https://davidbkemp.github.io/QuantumComputingArticle/) - Interactive learning for quantum gate computing by David Kemp.
 - [CNOT](https://cnot.io/) - Easy to understand, step by step introduction to quantum computing concepts.
 - [Documentation for Forest and pyQuil](http://pyquil.readthedocs.io/en/latest/) - Tutorials for Rigetti Computing's SDK.